 The following commands must be executed by the user running the HDFS service (by default, the user is hdfs).

 a.
 Capture the complete namespace of the file system.
-(The following command does a recursive listing of the root file system.)
+Run recursive listing of the root file system:)

 '''

 su $HDFS_USER

 hadoop dfs -lsr / > dfs-old-lsr-1.log

 '''